The Asset Tracing and Recovery Review: Malaysia

 Misfeasance of officers of a company

 A director, secretary, officer or liquidator of a company who misapplies, retains or becomes liable or accountable for any money or property of the company may be guilty of misfeasance or breach of trust or duty in relation to the company.
-The liquidator, creditor or contributory of the company may apply to the court to compel him or her to repay, restore or account for the money or property or any part of it with interest at such rate as the court thinks just; or contribute such sum to the company's assets by way of compensation for the misapplication, retainer, misfeasance or breach of trust or duty as the court thinks just.22
+The liquidator, creditor or contributory of the company may apply to the court to compel him or her to be personally liable and to repay, restore or account for the money or property or any part of it with interest at such rate as the court thinks just; or contribute such sum to the company's assets by way of compensation for the misapplication, retainer, misfeasance or breach of trust or duty as the court thinks just.22

 In an insolvency situation, it is possible for claims to be brought against directors of an insolvent company for fraudulent and wrongful trading.23 The standard of proof to establish fraud for fraudulent trading is now on a balance of probability.24